printablealice/knausj_talon/doc/vim.md

 the VIM voice commands.
 Most of the commands should be fairly intuitive.

 ```
-The fox slow jumps under the lazy brown dog.
+The quick brown fox jumps over the lazy dog
 ```

 With the cursor starting on the letter `T` above, try practicing with the